MRtrix3/mrtrix3/docs/concepts/spherical_harmonics.rst

 Here's where it gets tricky.
 In all previous versions of MRtrix, there was a 'bug' in the SH basis functions.
-Mathematically, the basis was 'non-orthonormal'; you don't necessarily need to know what this means, just appreciate that the formulation of this mathematical basis was not optimal.
+Mathematically, the basis was 'non-orthonormal' (although still orthogonal), due to the ommission of the :math:`\sqrt{2}` terms in the definitions above.
+You don't necessarily need to know what this means, just appreciate that this formulation of the basis, although entirely self-consistent, was not optimal for some operations.

 This 'bug' didn't actually cause any problems; the previous version of MRtrix was self-consistent in its handling of the issue throughout